 What kinds of activities are involved?

-DIY.org provides a variety of virtual project guides and DIY courses for students of all ages.
+Instructables provides a variety of virtual project guides and DIY courses for students of all ages.
 Content covers over 100 subjects ranging from drawing, to newspaper-making, to beekeeping.
-Students have the option to watch videos on-demand and learn at their own pace, or join live classes to interact with instructors and other students as they learn.
-DIY also includes a challenge element by offering contests, like a seven-day photo contest and a 30-day “practice makes perfect” challenge.
+You can also create and share your own instructables or participate in contests, like a seven-day photo contest and a 30-day “practice makes perfect” challenge.

 Michaels, a crafting supply store, provides live, virtual crafting classes that cover topics like crocheting, jewelry-making, and food crafting.
 Students can book individual class sessions that are taught by artists via Zoom.
 There are options for both free classes and, if you’d like smaller class sizes and more in-depth instruction, premium classes that come with a small fee.